abhijeet1999/Sign-Language-Translator/README.md

 Due to unavailability of Indian Sign language dataset (ISL), We have created dataset of 5000 images.
 Data set contains 100 images each for 50 Indian signs.
 Improvements, suggestions and accuracy statistics on your algorithms are welcomed.
 Dataset can be downloaded from https://drive.google.com/drive/folders/1mHmmmSaU5ZV8QKIUSCF0fabVv54HhxWq?usp=sharing

+There are 3 type of Dataset
+- NoFilterModeDataSet
+- AdaptiveThresholdModeDataSet
+- SiftModeDataSet

 ### Classes ( 50 Signs )
 **['Aboard', 'All_Gone', 'Baby', 'Beside', 'Book', 'Bowl', 'Bridge', 'Camp','Cartridge', 'Eight', 'Five', 'Fond', 'Four',